ms-iot/content/en-US/win10/samples/NodejsCylon.md

   * Then run `npm-windows-upgrade --version:3.3.3 --npm-path:"C:\Program Files (x86)\Node.js (Chakra)"` (Note: Change npm-path if you picked a different installation path for Node.js (Chakra)).
 * Install [Python 2.7](https://www.python.org/downloads/){:target="_blank"}.
 * Install Arduino software from [here](https://www.arduino.cc/en/Main/Software).
+* Install [Git for Windows](http://git-scm.com/download/win).
+Ensure that Git is included in your ‘PATH’ environment variable.

 ###Upload Firmata to your Arduino
 * Connect the Arduino board with your PC using the USB cable.